-What: A 2 hour self-care program utilizing nature-informed therapy tools, mindfulness, group connection & reflection, and movement.
+What: A 3-hour self-care program utilizing nature-informed therapy tools, mindfulness, group connection & reflection, and movement.

 Who: Mental Health Practitioners

-Why: To slow down + take time to show up for ourselves.
+Why: To slow down + take time to show up for yourself.

 As Therapists, we expend a lot of energy.
 We handle our own lives, and our own shit (because God knows we all have it!) and show up for clients day in and day out.
 With the shifts that accompanied COVID, many of us switched to telehealth.
 We have been going through a pandemic, political uprising, massive social and political shifts all the while supporting our clients struggling in some of the same ways we are.